Tooth Coloured Fillings Sherwood Park

 - Insurance - Many dental plans will cover tooth coloured fillings, although you should always check with your provider.

 As you can see, tooth coloured fillings are an excellent option for dental decay or small tooth fracture.
 It is important to note that if your tooth has a substantial amount of decay and too much tooth structure has been lost, a crown may be recommended instead to restore the tooth.
 Also, if the decay has affected the nerve chamber of the tooth, a root canal may be required.
-For a consultation or more information on our services, please visit our website.
+For a consultation or more information on our services, contact us to arrange a consultation with one of our dentists.